Dorchester, Dorset: Government

+For elections to parliament, Dorchester is in the West Dorset constituency.
+Historically it was in the Dorchester constituency from 1295 to 1868, and then the South Dorset constituency until 1918.

-The town's coat of arms depicts the old castle that used to stand on the site of the former prison.
-The royal purple background represents Dorchester's status as part of the monarch's private estate, a position held since before the Domesday Book was published.
-The shield is divided into quarters, two depicting lions and two fleur-de-lis.
-These are copied from the shields of the troops from Dorset who took part in the Battle of Agincourt in 1415.
+The town's coat of arms depicts the old castle that used to stand on the site of the former prison and its taken from the town seal, which pre-dates the Arms.
+On the town seal, the royal purple background represents Dorchester's status as part of the monarch's private estate, a position held since before the Domesday Book was published.
+The shield is divided into quarters, two depicting lions and two fleur-de-lis, copied from the shields of the troops from Dorset who took part in the Battle of Agincourt in 1415.
 The fleur-de-lis have a scattered arrangement which shows that permission for the armorial bearings was given before 1405, after which date the rights were varied by King Henry VI.
 The inscription 'Sigillum Bailivorum Dorcestre' translates as 'Seal of the Bailiffs of Dorchester'.
 The mayor has a similar seal of office, but this has the inscription Dorcestriensis Sig: Maioris.

-There are four electoral wards in Dorchester (North, South, East and West) showing a combined population of 19,060.
-The town has been growing steadily with 11,620 residents in 1951, 13,740 in 1971 and 15,100 in 1991.

-On 15 December 2004, Dorchester was the first town in Dorset to be granted Fairtrade status.

 In 2011, Dorchester was one of more than 20 towns across the country to apply for city status to mark the Diamond Jubilee of Elizabeth II, although in March 2012 it was revealed that Dorchester's bid had been unsuccessful.

 Geography

 Dorchester town centre is sited about 55 to 80 metres above sea-level on gently sloping ground beside the south bank of the River Frome.
 Measured directly, it is about 7 mi north of Weymouth, 18 mi SSE of Yeovil in Somerset, and 20 mi west of Poole.
 The town's built-up area extends south, west and southeast of the town centre; to the north and northeast growth is restricted by the floodplain and watermeadows of the river.

-The land immediately south and west of the town is part of the Dorset Area of Outstanding Natural Beauty.
+The land immediately south and west of the town is part of the Dorset National Landscape area.
 It is traversed by the South Dorset Ridgeway, part of the South West Coast Path.
-There are over five hundred ancient monuments along the chalk hills that form the ridgeway, including barrows, stone circles and hillforts; many archaeological finds from the area are on view at the Dorset County Museum in Dorchester.
+There are over five hundred ancient monuments along the chalk hills that form the ridgeway, including barrows, stone circles and hillforts; many archaeological finds from the area are on view at the Dorset Museum in Dorchester.

 The geology of the town comprises bedrock formed in the Coniacian, Santonian and Campanian ages of the Late Cretaceous epoch, overlain in places by more recent Quaternary drift deposits.
 The bedrock is chalk of various formations.
 The drift deposits comprise a cap of clay-with-flints on the western edge of the town around Poundbury, alluvium in the river's floodplain, and several narrow ribbons of poorly stratified head deposits, found particularly around the town's northeastern and southwestern boundaries but also elsewhere.